 To obtain a license under the CRI FlowJo Site License Program, complete and submit the CRI "FlowJo Site License Registration Form."

 SAS Analytics provides an integrated environment for predictive and descriptive modeling, data mining, text analytics, forecasting, optimization, simulation, experimental design, and more.
 From dynamic visualization to predictive modeling, model deployment and process optimization, SAS provides a range of techniques and processes for the collection, classification, analysis, and interpretation of data to reveal patterns, anomalies, key variables, and relationships, leading ultimately to new insights and better answers faster.

 SAS is available at no charge on Library computers numbered:

 - E2.19 and E2.20 in the South Campus Library.

 - ND2.8 in the North Campus Branch Library

 (There is a software logo label on the computer station designating SAS.)

 User licenses may be purchased through the UT Systems TXShop.
 A purchasing EID account is required.
-Find EID account registration information among the Frequently Asked Questions at the TXShop webpage.
+Find EID account registration information at the UTA "Get a UT EID" webpage.
 However, first check with your department administrator, who may already have an EID account registration.